hirotake111/redisclient/README.md

 # red

-Yet another Redis client TUI (for development).
+Yet another Redis client TUI, forcused on development purpose.

 <img src="./demo.gif" />

 > [!IMPORTANT]
 > This is a tool specifically for development and debugging.
 It is NOT suitable for production use.

 red is a redis client TUI application dev tool tailored for my own use case, which is to quickly view Redis keys and values.

-Therefore:
+### Features

+- List keys.
+View values.
+- Filter and bulk delete keys.

+### Limitations and things good to know

 - It does not support all Redis commands, data types (it doesn't even support SET currently).
 - It uses KEYS command to fetch all the keys in database (not suitable for production).